RotorHazard/RotorHazard/resources/PCB/README.md

 This layout can be used as a primary board for up to 4 nodes when directly connected to the Pi, or a secondary board for up to 4 additional nodes.
 When connected directly it will be referred to as PCB1.
 If you are using only one board, follow all instructions for PCB1.
 A secondary board is referred to as PCB2.

 * Find "THIS SIDE UP" indicator.
-This is the excpeted side on which to attach your components.
+This is the expected side on which to attach your components.
 While other configurations are possible, you will need to adjust these assembly instructions accordingly.
 * Use node slots in numeric order.
 While RotorHazard should function with nodes placed out of order, in-system node flashing may not.
 * Solder four resistors at "R" positions within each node area for all nodes you will be using.
 Use the values indicated (1k or 100k).
 * R17-19 are required on PCB1.
 They are not used for PCB2.